MrWaffle09/SteampunkGameRepo/README.md

 # Files

-### Files access is granted to the teacher and all tilemaps and other assets can be found.
+### There is no google drive dock where we hold the links to our assets.